damianoneill/healthbot/docs/kafka.md

 ![Device Group](assets/kafka/device-group.png)

 This will open a pop-up window as below.
-At this point you need to associate your Kafka Notification configuration with the Notification settings in this Device Group:
+You need to associate your Kafka Notification configuration with the Notification settings in this Device Group:

 ```console
 Send Notifications to the Alarm Manager: enabled